solodev/aws/pages/solodev-cms-enterprise-opsworks.md

 Already have a Solodev license?
 Call <a href="tel:1.800.859.7656">1-800-859-7656</a> and we’ll activate your subscription for you.<br /><br />

-## Step 2: Return to this Solodev Product Page
-Once you complete your subscription the AWS Marketplace, simply return to this Solodev Enterprise Edition for AWS OpsWorks product page.<br/><br />

-## Step 3: Configure Your VPC and EC2 Key Pair
+## Step 2: Configure Your VPC and EC2 Key Pair
 Please note that both a <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html">VPC</a> and <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html">EC2 Key Pair</a> must be configured within the region you intend to launch your stack.
 If the following items are already created, you can skip directly to launch.<br/><br />

-## Step 4: Launch your CloudFormation Stack
+## Step 3: Launch your CloudFormation Stack
 Once you’ve configured your <a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html">VPC</a> and <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html">EC2 Key Pair</a>, you can launch your CloudFormation stack.
 Select the AWS region of your choice below:<br/><br/>

 <table>